-Archie married Helen Fiegert in 1947 and moved to Palo Alto in 1951 where he raised 6 children, Frances, Stella (Lolli), Roxanne, Diane, Ellen and Vahan.
+Archie married Helen Fiegert in 1947 and moved to Palo Alto in 1951 where he raised 6 children: Frances, Stella (Lolli), Roxanne, Diane, Ellen and Vahan.
 His house in Palo Alto gave him the space to grow fruit trees and vegetables and enjoy his simple pursuits.
 One day he purchased an easel, paints, and paper and started to paint on canvas.
 He was able to express his random thoughts in watercolor abstractions almost like he did with his poetry.
 He painted hundreds of watercolors - always with a painting on the easel in some stage of completion.
 Archie was a renaissance man who excelled in his simple pursuits.
 He was loud, gregarious, and the center of attention wherever he went.
 He died in 1985, six years too early to see his beloved Armenia become an independent country again.
 (This biography was written by Archie's daughter, Diane.)